anvilistas/anvil-extras/docs/guides/modules/utils.rst

     .. attribute:: stream

         A valid stream is any object that has a valid ``.write()`` and ``.flust()`` method.
         The default stream is the ``sys.stdout`` stream.
-This will log to the console in the IDE and passed to the app logs.
+This will log to the console in the IDE and get passed to the app logs.
         A valid python stream can be used.
-On the client you may want to create your own.
+On the client, you may want to create your own.

-    .. attribute:: disbaled
+    .. attribute:: disabled

-        To stop a logger from outputing to the console set it to disabled ``logger.disabled = True``.
+        To stop a logger from outputting to the console set it to disabled ``logger.disabled = True``.

     .. code-block:: python